QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 - A [VPN
   qube](https://github.com/Qubes-Community/Contents/blob/master/docs/configuration/vpn.md)
   and associated qubes for accessing work resources.
-The servers at work can only be accessed via a VPN, so Bob has certain qubes that are connected to a VPN qube so that he can upload his work and access anything he needs on the local network without being there.
+The servers at work can only be accessed from the organization's network, so Bob has certain qubes that are connected to a VPN qube so that he can upload his work and access anything he needs on the local network when he's not physically there.

 - A password manager vault.
-Bob stores all of his login credentials in this offline qube and [securely copies and pastes](/doc/how-to-copy-and-paste-text/) them into other qubes as needed.
+Bob stores all of his login credentials in the default password manager that came with his offline vault qube.
+He [securely copies and pastes](/doc/how-to-copy-and-paste-text/) them into other qubes as needed.

 A colleague helped Bob set up his Qubes system initially and showed him how to use it.
 Since Bob's workflow is pretty consistent and straightforward, the way